meceware/meceware.com/docs/fullpage-for-gutenberg.md

 ![License Settings](assets/fullpage-for-gutenberg/attemp-block-recovery.jpg "Attempt Block Recovery for FullPage for Gutenberg")

+#### I can't hide my sections responsively!

+You can't hide sections and slides using responsive options.
+Even if they seem hidden, they are actually there.
+However, you can hide the inner contents of sections and slides, including the columns.

 #### How do I remove anchors from URL?

 If you want to remove the anchors (your-domaion.com/`#anchor`), you can enable [Lock Anchors](#lock-anchors "Lock Anchors") or [Disable Anchors](#disable-anchors "Disable Anchors") option.
 Enabling one of these two options will remove the anchor part from the URL.